-Personal loans can not only save you money because of a lower interest rate, they can also improve your credit score with every on-time payment.
-Since they are for a fixed borrowing amount, you can’t add to the balance like credit cards either which makes it harder to stay in debt too.
+Personal loans can not only save you money because of a lower interest rate, but they can also improve your credit score with every on-time payment.
+Since they are for a fixed borrowing amount, you can’t add to the balance like credit cards either which makes it harder to stay in debt.

 Too many people think they must pay an interest rate of least 15%, 20%, or sometimes even more because that’s the rate their credit card, medical care provider, or retailer charges.
-As you will find out, you can refinance your debt and get an interest rate in the single digits with a personal loan.
+As you will find out, you may be able to refinance your debt and get an interest rate in the single digits with a personal loan.

 Table of Contents

 - Personal Loans Can Save You Thousands of Dollars

 - How Are Personal Loan Interest Rates Determined?

 The Best Personal Loan Companies

 The companies mentioned below offer great loan options and don’t have hidden fees.
 You may have to pay origination and application fees, but you can still easily save thousands of dollars compared to high-interest loans or carrying a credit card balance that too many people think is “the only way” to borrow money.